ogasege/aws-build-games-challenge-jotto/jotto-game/RETRO_JOURNEY.md

 ### 2. First-Time User Experience

-The AI created a sophisticated first-time user experience that detects new players and shows a welcome modal:
+I created a sophisticated first-time user experience that detects new players and shows a welcome modal:

 ```jsx
 const FirstTimeExperience = ({ children }) => {